 Field of Remembrance

-Over 350 plots for regimental and other associations are laid out in the area between Westminster Abbey and St. Margaret’s Church.
-Remembrance crosses are provided so that ex-Service men and women, as well as members of the public, can plant a cross in memory of their fallen comrades and loved ones.
+Over 380 plots are laid out in the names of military associations and other organisations.
+Remembrance crosses and symbols are provided so that ex-Service men and women, as well as members of the public, can plant a symbol in memory of fallen comrades and loved ones.
 The Field is opened every Thursday before Remembrance Sunday and stays open for a further ten days.

 The Field of Remembrance was started in 1928 by Major George Howson MC (founder of The Poppy Factory) and a few wounded veterans from the First World War.
 They grouped together around a singular battlefield cross and, with trays of poppies, invited passers-by to plant a poppy nearby.

 This year’s Field of Remembrance is open to the public from Thursday 8th until Sunday 18th November.